By Jerry Del Priore

 500 milligrams of Vitamin C daily after eating is enough under normal conditions.

 Foods high in vitamin C include oranges, broccoli, kale, guava, and cantaloupe.

-Chamomile tea is one of the most widely-used, traditional relaxation and upset stomach remedies in the world, known for its soothing properties and often taken before bedtime to promote a sounder sleep.
+Chamomile tea is one of the most widely-used, traditional relaxation and upset stomach remedies in the world, known for its soothing properties and often taken before bedtime to promote a night of sounder sleep.

 There is no standard dose of chamomile, though studies have used between 400 to 1,600 milligrams daily in capsule form.

-While chamomile is relatively safe, be mindful to not take it if you’re pregnant, as it may act as uterine stimulate and increase the possibility of an abortion.
+While chamomile is relatively safe, be mindful to not take it if you’re pregnant, as it may act as a uterine stimulant and increase the possibility of an abortion.

 Plus, if you’re allergic to daisy, ragweed, aster, chrysanthemum, or marigold plants, you should proceed with caution.

 And if you have a bleeding disorder or take an anti-coagulant, avoid it as it contains coumarin — an organic chemical compound found in some plants, that acts as a blood thinner and may make your blood too thin.